chylex/Better-Sprinting/README.md

 Once you cloned the repository, follow the [Getting Started with Forge](https://mcforge.readthedocs.io/en/latest/gettingstarted) tutorial.
 You can skip the first 3 steps, the repository already comes with the Gradle build system.

-To run Better Sprinting, make sure you add `-Dfml.coreMods.load=chylex.bettersprinting.system.core.BetterSprintingCore` to your startup VM arguments.
+To run Better Sprinting, make sure you add the following entry to your startup VM arguments:

+`-Dfml.coreMods.load=chylex.bettersprinting.system.core.BetterSprintingCore`